erkanyeter/demo_blog/packages/obullo/releases/2.0/docs/database/generating-query-results/README.md

 #### $this->db->getRow();

-This function fetch one item and returns query result as object or false on failure.
+This function fetches one item and returns query result as object or false on failure.

 #### $this->db->getRowArray();